Did you happen to run into an issue when connecting the Clickfree Pro on your MacOs Computer?

 A step-by-step process transcription on how to fix this issue:

 Step 3.
-From Top Navigation Menu, tap GO
+And now, from the same Top Navigation Menu, tap GO

 Step 4: Scroll down to GO TO FOLDER (Shortcut is Shift+CMD+G) and tap to select GO TO FOLDER